daniel-gil/dgt/README.md

 ### Seed data
 The project DGT.Data includes a file called `DgtDbInitializer.cs` which initialize the databse in case it's empty.
 If you want to disable this seeding, just comment the line `SeedDatabase();` from the same file.

-DGT system to control drivers, vehicles and infractions in .Net Core.

 ## Documentation
 When launching the solution, it can be read the online documentation under the route `/swagger`.
 It is using the swagger open-source documentation framework.